Ehanlion/mist_obsidian/_To-Do List.md

 		- [ ] Plot in the north west involving a dominated, mind controlling crab and some cultists
 - [ ] Finish the Potions/Harvesting/Foraging system
 	- [ ] Find a way to neatly have a list for each region
-	- [ ] Read through botanicals book mother gave me
+	- [x] Read through botanicals book mother gave me
 	- [ ] Create a full list of all the potions
 	- [ ] Sort the list by difficulty (use the resource in the green order mission)
-	- [ ] Make the *fantasy* foraged ingredients into real forageable ingredients from the book mom gave me.
+	- [x] Make the *fantasy* foraged ingredients into real forageable ingredients from the book mom gave me.
 Keep the harvestable ingredients the same
+		- [x] Use the actual fantasy ingredients instead and maybe just add some of the ingredients from the book later
 - [ ] Work on the full map (hand-drawn, not in Obsidian)